-Complying Development is a form of development that is small scale, low impact and can be approved either by Council or an Accredited Certifier within either 10 or 20 days of lodgement.
+Complying Development is a form of development that is small scale, low impact and can be approved either by Council or registered private certifier within a prescribed number of days from lodgement.

-The Complying Development Certificate (CDC) is valid for 5 years from the date endorsed on the Certificate.
-The Certificate will not lapse if the approved development has been physically commenced before the CDC has expired.
+The complying development certificate (CDC) is valid for 5 years from the date endorsed on the CDC.
+The CDC will not lapse if the approved development has been physically commenced before the CDC has expired.

-An application for a Complying Development Certificate can be made with the local Council or an Accredited Certifier.
+An application for a CDC can be made with the local Council or a registered private certifier.

-- State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the General Housing Code SEPP) which specifies complying development under that Policy.
-The General Housing Code SEPP has state-wide application and commenced on 27 February 2009.
+- State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the Codes SEPP), and

 The NSW Planning Portal can provide further information.
-Otherwise you can contact the NSW Department of Planning and Infrastructure's Information Centre on 1300 305 695 or by email firstname.lastname@example.org
+Otherwise you can contact the NSW Department of Planning, Industry and Environment's Information Centre on 1300 305 695.

 What if my proposal does not comply with all requirements?